Finding Strength in Vietnam

 A part of our whole day tour was a stopover at the Jade Emperor Pagoda.
 Unlike most of our stops, Nim insisted on coming with me inside the Pagoda.
 He went with me and started to teach me about some of the Buddhist inscriptions.
 One of the stories that he told me was about the guardians in front of the gates, who usually have different expressions — one who’s happy, and the other, angry.
 He told me that this was to balance the energies, with each guardian representing Yin and Yang.
 He was telling me their Vietnamese names, but since he’s speaking fast, it was a little hard to catch what he was saying.

-He toured me around, pointed out the beautifully carved walls and ornaments, explaining to me which of the buddhas inside were for fertility, which ones for health and good luck.
+He toured me around, pointed out the beautifully carved walls and ornaments, explaining to me which of the Buddhas inside were for fertility, which ones for health and good luck.
 He pointed me to a statue of a horse, which he says is a representation of youth and strength.
 He taught me how to pray and ask for blessings by touching the horse.
-He quietly prayed in a corner and told me that he have prayed for me, hoping that I have enough strength for the body and the mind as I go and ventured on my trip.
+He quietly prayed in a corner and told me that he had prayed for me, hoping that I have enough strength for the body and the mind as I go and ventured on my trip.

 Before we left the pagoda, he brought me into a small room crowded with people.
 He told me that this is a place where people ask for luck and guidance when it comes to money.
 It was hot and the burning incense just kept on creeping up to my nose.
 “People who visit here goes home and earns many, many money.
 Some people I brought here went back years after, only to bring donations because they earned a lot,” he explained to me in his broken English.